learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 Remember that the HTML document that Nokogiri retrieved for us to operate on is *exactly the same* HTML that makes up the web page.
 Let's go back to "www.flatironschool.com" and use the element inspector to find the selector of a certain piece of our HTML.
-In this, case we'll look the element containing the text 'Change things':
+In this case, we'll look the element containing the text 'Change things':

 ![element inspector](https://curriculum-content.s3.amazonaws.com/web-development/ruby/scraping_flatironschool_inspect_css.png)